CS5001-khoury/hw04/instructions/README.md

 ### Hints

 * You will want to develop the application incrementally!
+* You can use the code from the [Module 04 Team Activity](https://github.com/CS5001-khoury/TeamActivities/tree/main/Module04) as a starting point, but don't let the differences of printing and concatenating strings confuse you.
+Also function names may vary.
 * It is alright to get evens and odds working *before* number_string
   * And then modify them later to use number_string.
 This may seem redundant, but it can help your brain think through the problem.
 * When developing number string, get it working one step at a time
   * does it work with the default arguments.
 What if you change one?
 What modifications will you have to make?
 * The trailing comma for an inverted number_string is by far the *hardest* thing to figure out, as an OB1 error is very possible.
 The trick is that you may have to modify the ending check depending on if the last value is divisible or not.

-When we run our tests, we will first test with the default values, and then slowly update various options. **modify `test_number_magic.py`** it is missing some obvious tests!
+When we run our tests, we will first test with the default values, and then slowly update various options. **Modify [`test_number_magic.py`](../test_number_magic.py)** it is missing some obvious tests!

 ## Part 2: